 Utilities, such as water, gas and electricity, are not typically included in the renting of a property but will come at an extra cost.
 Expats should therefore take this into consideration when looking for accommodation.

 Buying property in Christchurch

-A property's land classification should be considered when buying property.
+Therefore, a property's land classification should be considered before buying it.
 Land in Christchurch is assigned one of three Technical Categories (TC).
 These are TC1 (grey), TC2 (yellow) and TC3 (blue).
-These categories describe the expected performance of the land in the event of an earthquake.
-Land classified as TC1 is least likely to sustain damage in an earthquake and while land classified as TC3 as most likely to sustain damage.
-TC2 land holds moderate risks.
+These categories describe the expected performance of the land in the event of another earthquake.
+Land classified as TC1 is least likely to sustain damage in an earthquake, while land classified as TC3 is most likely to sustain damage and TC2 land holds moderate risks.

 ►Learn more about living in the city by reading Lifestyle in Christchurch